alee092017/100DaysOfCode-R1/R1Log.md

       * React
 3. Re-create a app previously built on Rails in Express/React.
 4. Continue Code Challenges
+5. Consider--after this ends could you extend this into a year of quality commits?
+     * Where quality = you learned something, improved something, challenged yourself

 ## D1:
 * Overwhelmed by the amount I want to accomplish in a short period of time.